developmentation/logicstudio.ai/public/documentation/bugs and features.md

 ## View

-- Enable the reading / receipt of JSON or text, without showing [Object object]
+- Enable the reading / receipt of JSON or text, without showing [Object object] (DONE)

 ## Optimizations

 - Remove PrimeVue and any other unnecessary plugins / libraries.
 Revert just back to Tailwind CSS and build out a custom stylesheet.
+(DONE)

 ## Export